vuepress-theme-hope/vuepress-theme-hope/docs/copyright2/src/guide.md

 ## Copyright Information

-You can set author and license information via `author` and `license` in plugin options.
-If your site have different authors and license in different pages, you can pass in a function `(page: Page) => string` that takes the current page object as parameter and returns the corresponding information.
+You can set default author and license information via `author` and `license` in plugin options.

+If your site have different authors and license in different pages, you can set `authorGetter` and `licenseGetter` with function `(page: Page) => string` that takes the current page object as parameter and returns the corresponding information.

 ## Customize Copyright Text